-When you lift your arm, the Rotator Cuff tendon (Supraspiunatus) passes through a space at the top of your shoulder, known as the Subacromial space (see diagram – region inferior to the ‘Acromion’).
+When you lift your arm, one of the Rotator Cuff tendons (Supraspinatus) passes through a space at the top of your shoulder known as the Subacromial space (see diagram – region inferior to the ‘Acromion’).

-Shoulder impingement occurs when the tendon is challenged by the reduction in space.
-This can occur when the tendon becomes swollen, thickened or torn which can be a result of injury, overuse (for example, from sports such as swimming or tennis) or “wear and repair”.
+Shoulder impingement occurs when the tendon is challenged by a reduction in space on the sub-acromial space.
+This can occur when the tendon becomes irritated with subsequent swelling, thickened or torn which can be a result of injury, overuse (for example, from sports such as swimming or tennis) or “wear and repair”.

 The fluid-filled sac (bursa) found between the tendon and Acromion becomes irritated and inflamed (bursitis) – this can also be caused by an injury or overuse of the shoulder.
 The Acromion – which is part of the shoulder blade (Scapula), has a curved or hooked appearance which tends be normal for the individual from birth.
 However, bony growths (spurs) can develop with time to cause irritation also.
 These changes can lead to shoulder instability, restricted movement of the joint, muscle imbalance and postural changes.

 Shoulder impingement is a very common cause of shoulder pain up to 75% (Ostor et al 2005).